oliver-brandon/matlab-fp-analysis-suite/README.md

 # matlab-fp-analysis-suite
-MATLAB scripts for analyzing various fiber photometry experiments
+ A suite of analysis scripts for analyzing fiber photometry data with MATLAB